front-end-intermediate/session-11/readme.md

 ## Logging Middleware

 We will log the action and the state to the console using middleware.
+This will help us track our actions and the state that is being returned.

+In `scripts`:

 ```js
 const logger = (store) => (next) => (action) => {